rduenasf/birding/docs/birds/ruckin.md

 scientific_name: "Corthylio calendula"
 order: "Passeriformes"
 family: "Regulidae (Kinglets)"
 description: "Corthylio calendula is a species of bird in the Regulidae (Kinglets) family.
-It has been observed 16 times.
+It has been observed 22 times.
+It has been photographed.
 It has been recorded."
 species_group: "Kinglets"
 species_code: "ruckin"

 sidebar_position: 317
-sidebar_class_name: " has-audio"
+sidebar_class_name: "has-photo has-audio"
 tags:
   - Passeriformes
   - Regulidae (Kinglets)
   - Kinglets
-  - Needs Photo
+  - Has Photo
   - Has Audio
 ---